 Leftovers can go in a pretty glass to decorate another area of the room.

 You could also string wrapped Christmas candy on the tree that comes in assorted colors of foil and is edible after Christmas.
-You can get good prices at Family Dollar or Dollar General.

 Get yourself a few pine branches if you have a friend or relative with pine trees and tie together in the middle with a ribbon and place a Christmas pick or two on it.